 Tennis is an Olympic sport and is played at all levels of society and at all ages.
 The sport can be played by anyone who can hold a racket, including wheelchair users.
-The game originates from England and dates back to the 19th century.
-The sport has since produced global super stars that are loved by all sports lovers across the globe.
+The game originated in England and dates back to the 19th century.
+The sport has since produced global superstars who are appreciated by all sports lovers across the globe.

-- To manage and promote the interests of tennis at the NWU
+- To manage and promote the interests of tennis at the NWU.

 - To develop healthy sportsmanship.